PhyPlan: Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 Bounce Task

-In the above five trials, the robot places the wedge at the correct location with the proper orientation, throwing the ball from the proper height, accomplishing the ball reaching the goal.
+In the above five trials, the robot places the wedge at the correct location with the proper orientation, throwing the ball from the proper height, so that the ball reaches the goal.

 Bridge Task